-- Firebird is really reliable.
+- Firebird is reliable.
 There are no index or table corruption problems so often with MySQL.

-- Firebird has very small installation package.
+- Firebird has a tiny installation package.
 It supports embedded mode.
-Therefore installation of server is not required when working with local files.
+Therefore installation of a server is not required when working with local files.

-So, it can definitely be said that Firebird can be a reliable replacement for MySQL.
+So, it can be said that Firebird can be a reliable replacement for MySQL.

 4. Microsoft SQL Server Express

-SQL Server Express has deep integration with Visual Studio, Visual Web Developer and SQL Server Management allowing for ease-of-use and rich table and query designers.
-It may be the best choice for someone who develops in the Microsoft environment.
+SQL Server Express has deep integration with Visual Studio, Visual Web Developer, and SQL Server Management, allowing for ease of use and a rich table and query designers.
+As a result, it may be the best choice for someone who develops in the Microsoft environment.

-However, SQL Server Express comes with some technical restrictions in place that are unsuitable for large-scale deployments.
+However, SQL Server Express comes with some technical restrictions unsuitable for large-scale deployments.
 You should be aware of the following limitations:

 - The maximum database size is 10 Gb